Winter Cycling - Addressing the Challenges, year after year

 Figure 3: Comparison of Temperature on Cycle Path and Road (Alblas 2015)

-Municipalities often do not clear bike paths at all, not as well and early as roads.
+Municipalities often do not clear bike paths at all or not as well and early as roads.
 Snow piles block bike paths and street shoulders, forcing cyclists to join cars on the lanes under risky conditions.
 While sharing the road is generally a welcome practice, car drivers may not expect bicyclists under these circumstances and on the road stretches providing bicycle infrastructure.

 Figure 4: Planes of Snow on Bike Lane (Gilliland 2010, CC BY-NC 2.0)